ghodulik95/chromebook-nautilus-desktop/README.md

 Or do this in **Keyboard > Application Shortcuts**.

 > **Note**: Some applications may automatically toggle your headphones into headset mode (mic enabled) without any manual intervention.
 However, if you plan to use headphones in video calls and don’t see an auto-toggle, this script plus a shortcut can be handy.

+### 5.10 Log out and back in, or reboot.

+Confirm everything is working

+- Flip into tablet mode.
+You should get a notification and you can confirm the keyboard is disabled and re-enabled when you exit tablet mode.
+- Open chrome normally, and you can test the 3-finger swiping for back and forward, and the top row keys for back, forward, refresh, and fullscreen
+- Test brightness and volume keys
+- Confirm the "lock" key actually is "Delete"
+- Test bluetooth headset audio toggle (Ctrl+Alt+h if using default keymapping)
+- If using the detect-webcam script, you can test with `guvcview -d /dev/webcam` (requires installing guvcview)
+- Test that the window manage key captures a screenshot to clipboard
+- Confirm tap-to-click, 2-finger tap right-click, and 2-finger natural scrolling works.

 ---